Thuraya Al-Baqsami

 Thuraya Al-Baqsami (born 1952) is a Kuwaiti artist, writer, and internationally acclaimed printmaker.
 She was born into a Kuwaiti family of Iranian descent.
 Her daughters are Fatima Al Qadiri and Monira Al Qadiri.

 In 2002, the Kuwaiti Embassy in Berlin asked Thuraya Al-Baqsami to design the United Buddy Bear for her home country, Kuwait.

+In 2026, Al-Baqsami took part in Between Mist and Meridian, a group exhibition at Hafez Gallery in Jeddah, Saudi Arabia, alongside Yemeni painter Hakim Al-Akel and Saudi artist Abdelsattar Al-Mussa, running from 30 June to 1 August 2026.